-- Use live chat facilities with children/YP as they cannot be recorded - Add children/YP to personal social networking page Contact children/YP using personal social networking or instant messaging - Postor tag pictures of children without asking first, see photography appendix ii
+- Use live chat facilities with children/YP as they cannot be recorded - Add children/YP to personal social networking page - Contact children/YP using personal social networking or instant messaging - Poster tag pictures of children without asking first, see photography appendix ii

 If social networking is to be used then the safest form is to use group e mails/facebook/whats app etc. Groups must be closed spaces for small groups and in agreement with all members.
-For young people who have left the group and are now over 18, please use discretion and seek advice if neccesary
+For young people who have left the group and are now over 18 (no longer in full time education), please use discretion and seek advice if necessary.